Microscope Crew

 Portable Digital Microscope

-Portable digital microscopes are smaller than the standard digital microscopes and are commonly used in medical studies to inspect the skin and medical surfaces.
+Portable digital microscopes are smaller than standard digital microscopes and are commonly used in medical studies to inspect the skin and medical surfaces.

 USB Microscopes